cyb-ersin/HomeLab_Foundation/Lab2_WiFi_Security/readme.md

 **Severity:** High
 **Detail:** A 4-way handshake was captured within minutes using standard tooling.
 Any attacker within RF range can capture this handshake and attempt offline cracking indefinitely.

-### Finding 2 — Client MAC Randomization
+### Finding 2 — PMKID Captured Without Client
+**Severity:** High
+**Detail:** Using hcxdumptool, PMKID hashes were captured directly from the AP with no connected client required.
+This eliminates the need to wait for a client — making the attack faster and harder to detect.

+### Finding 3 — Scope Control via BSSID Filter
 **Severity:** Informational
-**Detail:** The connected client (`BE:F8:5A:1C:92:C2`) uses MAC randomization.
-This slightly complicates targeted deauth but does not prevent broadcast deauth attacks.
+**Detail:** hcxdumptool by default captures PMKIDs from all nearby APs. `--bssid` filter was applied throughout this lab to restrict capture to the authorized target only.
+In real engagements, this is a mandatory ethical and legal requirement.

+### Finding 4 — Cracking is Fully Offline
+**Severity:** High
+**Detail:** Both handshake cracking and PMKID cracking require zero internet connectivity.
+Attacker can capture hashes in the field and crack them days later on a more powerful machine.

-### Finding 3 — AP MAC Randomization (Fritz!Box)
+### Finding 5 — Client MAC Randomization
 **Severity:** Informational
+**Detail:** The connected client uses MAC randomization.
+This slightly complicates targeted deauth but does not prevent broadcast deauth or PMKID attacks.

+### Finding 6 — AP MAC Randomization (Fritz!Box)
+**Severity:** Informational
 **Detail:** Fritz!Box BSSID changed between sessions.
 Modern routers increasingly use this as a privacy feature.
-Does not prevent handshake capture.
+Does not prevent handshake or PMKID capture.

-### Finding 4 — Strong Password Resists Dictionary Attack
+### Finding 7 — Strong Password Resists Dictionary Attack
 **Severity:** Positive Finding
 **Detail:** The target password was not present in rockyou.txt (14M entries).
 Complex, long passphrases provide meaningful resistance against offline dictionary attacks.